interlay/interbtc-spec/interbtc-spec/docs/source/economics/fees.rst

 The BTC-Parachain features three assets:

 - `BTC` - the backing-asset (locked on Bitcoin)
-- `PolkaBTC` - the issued cryptocurrency-backed asset (on Polkadot)
+- `interbtc` - the issued cryptocurrency-backed asset (on Polkadot)
 - `DOT` - the currency used as collateral (`DOT` used initially but may later be replaced with a stablecoin, currency-set, or similar)

 Actors: Income and Real/Opportunity Costs
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The main question when designing the fee model for PolkaBTC is: When are fees paid, by whom, and how much?
+The main question when designing the fee model for interbtc is: When are fees paid, by whom, and how much?

 .. figure:: ../figures/taxable-actions.png
   :alt: Taxable actions